vampiresec/PingDocs/Kubernetes/README.md

 # PingFederate Kubernetes Deployment

-A production-ready PingFederate deployment on Kubernetes using DNS-based clustering with Minikube.
+A development ready PingFederate deployment on Kubernetes using DNS-based clustering with Minikube.

 ## 📋 Table of Contents